dftbplus/dftbplus/INSTALL.rst

 ============================

-You should avoid customizing the build by directly changing variables in the CMake config files, as your changes may accidently be checked in into the repository.
+You should avoid customizing the build by directly changing variables in the CMake config files, as your changes may accidentally be checked in into the repository.
 Instead, create a customized CMake config file, where you pre-populate the appropriate cache variables.
 Then use the `-C` option to load that file::